EnBi81/MCServerBot/README.md

 ## Features:
 WEB API features:

-- Log in (only available through the discord bot)
-- Start a minecraft server from the available servers (only one active server at a time)
+- Auth
+	- Currently the authentication flow is through the discord bot, which is not yet implemented.
+If you would like to still use the api, retrieve a test token by running the server and going to /api/v1/auth/login { "token": "test-acc", "platform": "discord"}

-- Stop the active minecraft server
+- Minecraft server features
 	- Add a new server
-- Rename an existing server
+	- Modify server name and version
-- Delete an existing server (by moving all it's files to the DeletedServer folder.
+	- Delete a server
+	- Start and stop a server (only one active server at a time)
 	- Get all the players who joined to the server and their online time
 	- Get all the output of the minecraft server (including the commands of the players)
-- Write a command directly to the minecraft server process from the webpage
+	- Write a command directly to the minecraft server process from the webapi

+- Permission system
 	- Grant permission for a discord user to use the system
 	- Revoke permission for a discord user to not allow to use the system

+- Now introducing Minecraft Versions
+	- Add a new server with a specified minecraft version
+	- If no version has been selected, then automatically the latest version will be used
+	- Upgrade a server to a newer version
+	- Downgrading a server to an older version is not allowed
+	- The available version's info is downloaded from [the wiki](https://minecraft.fandom.com/wiki/Java_Edition_version_history), and the server.jar is automatically downloaded if it is not found in the local storage.
+	- When creating a server or upgrading to a newer version, the server is set to a maintenance status.
+The maintenance is not started until a user manually starts the server.
+An other server can be started while there are servers in maintenance status.

 <img src="docs/images/api-endpoints.png">

 ## TODO:
 (Before starting the websites and discord bot)
-- Add versions to the minecraft servers (https://minecraft.fandom.com/wiki/Java_Edition_version_history)
-  - be able to select a version when creating a minecraft server
-  - be able to later change the selected version
-  - automatically download a version if it is not aéready downloaded
 - Change websockets to SignalR (https://stackoverflow.com/questions/28948517/how-do-i-generate-api-documentation-for-signalr)